4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 Note:

-To qualify for a SAT Designation, the terminal must be registered with a Form 637 activity letter "S." A SAT Designation may be approved simultaneously with a valid Form 637 activity letter "S" registration.
+To qualify for a SAT Designation, the terminal must have a Form 637 Registration with an activity letter S. A SAT Designation may be approved simultaneously with a valid Form 637 Registration activity letter S.

-3. The American Jobs Creation Act of 2004 (Pub.
+3. A new system for imposing excise tax on kerosene used in aviation was provided by the American Jobs Creation Act of 2004 (Pub.
 L. 108-357) and the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (Pub.
-L. 109-59), provides a new system for imposing excise tax on kerosene used in aviation.
+L. 109-59).
 Under this system, kerosene generally is taxed at a rate of 24.3 cents per gallon (excluding the 0.1 cent per gallon imposed for the Leaking Underground Storage Tank Trust Fund (LUST) tax).
 However, if the kerosene is removed directly from a terminal or refinery into the fuel tank of an aircraft, then it will be taxed at lower aviation rates.
 Furthermore, if nontaxable use kerosene is removed directly from a terminal into the fuel tank of an aircraft, then the general rate of tax is reduced to zero.
-For purposes of these exceptions, refueler trucks, tankers and tank wagons that meet certain conditions (“refuelers”) are treated as part of a terminal, if the terminal is located within a secure area of an airport, such as a SAT.
+For purposes of these exceptions, refueler trucks, tankers and tank wagons that meet certain conditions are treated as part of a terminal, if the terminal is located within a secure area of an airport, such as a SAT.

-4. To add a terminal to the SAT Designation list, a terminal operator must submit a written request to the Excise Operations Unit at Cincinnati, OH.
+4. To add a terminal to the SAT Designation list, a terminal operator must submit a written request to the Excise Operations Unit at CIRSC.

 2. Upon receipt of a SAT Designation request, the Excise Operations Unit date-stamps the SAT Designation request and expeditiously routes it to the Classification Team.

 3. Upon receipt, the Classification Team ensures the request is complete.
 If not complete, then the requestor should be contacted for any missing information.
-Required information includes:
+Required information includes the following:

 5. If an open compliance activity applies to the designated requestor, then the Classification Team scans the original request letter and forwards it to the appropriate excise group.